BURLINGTON ALUMNI SCHOLARSHIP

 For a memorial to her husband, Lynnette Loveland has generously helped build the permanent scholarship endowment fund for students who graduate from Burlington High School.
 James Loveland was born, raised and educated in Burlington, WY.
 When he was young, it became apparent that he was very inventive.
-James willingly donated his skill and substantial time even though he was involved in school and church activities and worked for a farmer.
+James willingly donated his skill and substantial time, even though he was involved in school and church activities and worked for a farmer.
 While fixing a broken scoreboard, James figured out a way to add a foul light.
 He also built a speech synthesizer and successfully installed intercoms through all the school buildings.
-James graduated from high school in 1969 and in 1970; he married his high school sweetheart, Lynnette Childs, from Basin, WY.
-He attended Ricks College and graduated from B.Y.U. with a degree in broadcast journalism.
+James graduated from high school in 1969, and in 1970 he married his high school sweetheart, Lynnette Childs from Basin, WY.
+He attended Ricks College and graduated from BYU. with a degree in broadcast journalism.
 While attending BYU, James started a construction company, which became one of Utah’s largest insurance restoration companies.
-His innovative thinking led to the creation of estimating software called Xactimate which is widely used by both contractors and insurance companies for estimating repair costs involving property claims.
-Founded in 1986, the family-oriented company grew to become an international leader in the estimating software and property claims business.
-James and Lynnette have five children, Jim, Eric, Amanda Behrbom, Lychelle Day, and Michael who died at age three.
+His innovative thinking led to the creation of estimating software called Xactimate, which is widely used by both contractors and insurance companies for estimating repair costs involving property claims.
+Founded in 1986, the family-oriented company grew to become an international leader in the estimating software and the property claims business.
+James and Lynnette had five children: Jim, Eric, Amanda Behrbom, Lychelle Day, and Michael who died at age three.
 James’ first priority was his family.
 Favorite vacations were house-boating at Lake Powell, Christmas in Hawaii, and trips to Yellowstone.
 He and Lynnette were there for anyone in need, especially troubled youth.
-In a tribute to James, a U.S. Congressman said, “James was a light to others who are making their way through difficult times.”
+In a tribute to James, a U.S. Congressman said “James was a light to others who are making their way through difficult times.”
 A special memory of James is of an e-mail he sent when the military reserves were being called to active duty.
 It was to announce an addition to company policy.
 Not only would jobs be held open for those called away, Xactware would also pay the difference between their current salary and their active military pay for up to two years, including any shortfalls in medical benefits.
 He ended by saying, “If you have to take care of business for us over there, Xactware will help care for your family here.”
 When asked for advice about a difficult situation, James would sometimes reply, “There are two things I know for certain.
 One: There is a God.
 Two: I’m not Him.”
 James Loveland died of leukemia in 2005 at the age of 54.